 Can teeth gaps be closed without braces

 Are you conscious of the gaps between your teeth?
 Maybe you don’t like the look of them or find that food gets trapped, causing issues with your gums.
-You might be looking for solutions to get them closed inexpensively, if that is the case then read this article first don’t try to do it yourself using elastic bands, we’ll explain why, there are more effective and safer ways of doing it.
+You might be looking for solutions to get them closed inexpensively, if that is the case then read this article first.
+Don’t try to do it yourself using elastic bands and we’ll explain why.
+There are safer and more effective ways of doing it.

 Why do you have teeth gaps?

 Assuming you don’t have any teeth missing, you can have gaps for different reasons:

 - Some or all of your teeth are smaller than average.